The Stress in Obese Adolescents and their Resilience (SOAR) Study

 Poor metabolic control puts teens with obesity at risk for a number of serious health complications, and significantly increases health care costs.
 However, not all youth with obesity develop metabolic complications.
 Dr. Idia Thurston and Dr. Kathryn Howell were awarded a grant for a study examining differences in stress and resilience among youth with and without obesity-related metabolic complications, in order to develop effective strategies for promoting metabolic health.

 Dr. Idia Thurston and Dr. Kathryn Howell were awarded a grant for this study which examines the relationship between youth resilience and maternal hardships (including: substance use, relationship violence, and risky sexual behaviors).
 The PaTH Kids Study explores whether maternal mental and physical health affect the relationship between maternal hardships and children’s ability to handle adversity.

 Playback Memphis’s Be the Peace!
-Dr. Idia Thurston is collaborating with the theater company Playback Memphis to evaluate a school-based violence reduction program called Be the Peace!
-The program aims to promote kinship, safety, and hope by creating a safe, respectful, and empathic environment in schools.
-Students in the Frayser community in Memphis will learn playback theater techniques to foster an atmosphere of listening and sharing personal stories through Playback performance.
+Dr. Idia Thurston is collaborating with the theater company Playback Memphis to evaluate a school-based anti-bullying program called Be the Peace!
+The program aims to promote kinship, safety, and hope by creating a respectful, trusting, and empathic environment in schools.
+Students in the Frayser community in Memphis will learn and perform Playback theater techniques to foster an empowering atmosphere of listening and sharing personal stories .

 The Identity Exploration Study (TIES) What kinds of microaggressions do multi-racial individuals experience?
 What factors are associated with resilience in the context of microaggressions?
 Dr. Idia Thurston and Dr. Laura Marks are leading this study examining the relationships between racial/ethnic identity, microaggressions, and resilience among adolescents and adults aged 18-25 years old.